 Bruxism, or teeth grinding, is a condition that affects millions of Americans.
 When left untreated, teeth grinding has the potential to develop into serious problems including jaw disorders, frequent headaches, and damaged teeth.
-Dr. Pamela Cain is a dentist in Knoxville TN with advanced training in the diagnosis and treatment of Bruxism and TMJ disorders.
+Dr. Pamela Cain is a dentist in Knoxville TN with advanced training in the diagnosis and treatment of Bruxism.

 Signs Of Teeth Grinding

 When you grind your teeth, you may not be aware of the effects it has on your oral health.
 Most patients grind their teeth at night during sleep, so they are not aware of the habit.
 Grinding your teeth can be a symptom of other health issues within itself.
 The following are just some of the signs and symptoms of teeth grinding:

 - Abraded tooth enamel

 - Jaw pain or tightness in the jaw muscles